-I’m blown away by the items that have been donated, I’m blown away by the number of people that attend, I’m blown away by the dollar amount raised.
+I’m blown away by the items that were donated, I’m blown away by the number of people that attend, I’m blown away by the money raised.
 I’m just blown away by all of it.

 I’m writing this to give you an idea of what exactly happens at a Diabetes Scholars event.
 Not enough people know about it, and that is one small area where I can contribute.
 Sharing news of good people doing good work is something I am happy to do.